How to Register for a Sales Tax License in South Dakota

-Most businesses starting in South Dakota that are selling a product or offering services will need to register for a sales tax license.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax number or sales tax registration.
+Most businesses starting in South Dakota selling a product or offering services will need to register for a sales tax license.
+This is commonly referred to as a seller’s permit, sales tax permit, sales & use tax number, or sales tax registration.

 The sales tax license is obtained through the South Dakota Department of Revenue as a part of filing for the South Dakota Tax Application.
 In addition to registering for a sales tax license, businesses can register to begin hiring employees and collecting withholding taxes.